BioAI-kits/AttentionMOI/README.md

 <img src="https://github.com/BioAI-kits/AttentionMOI/blob/master/img/Figure1.png" />
 </div>

 **Introduction of project**.
 The availability of high-throughput sequencing data create opportunities to comprehensively understand human diseases as well as challenges to train machine learning models using such high dimensions of data.
-Here, we propose a distribution based feature denosing algorithm, Feature Selection with Distribution (FSD), for multi-omics denosing to reduce dimensions of features and a multi-omics integration framework, Attention Multi-Omics Integration (AttentionMOI), which is inspired by the central dogma of biology.
+Here, we propose a denoised multi-omics integration framework for cancer subtype classification and survival prediction.
+Firstly, a distribution based feature denosing algorithm, Feature Selection with Distribution (FSD), were designed to reduce dimensions of omics features.
+Secondly, we introduced a a multi-omics integration framework, Attention Multi-Omics Integration (AttentionMOI), which is inspired by the central dogma of biology.
 We demonstrated that FSD improved model performance either using single omics data or multi-omics data in 13 TCGA cancers for survival prediction and kidney cancer subtype identification.
-And our integration framework outperformed traditional artificial intellegnce models under high dimensions of features.
+And our integration framework outperformed traditional artificial intellegnce models current multi-omics integration algorithms under high dimensions of features.
 Furthermore, FSD identisied features were related to cancer prognosis and could be considered as biomarkers.

 ---